light-yagame/Hacktoberfest2020/README.md

 1. This repository is a collection of all the LeetCode problem's solutions using different programming languages.
 2. Read the task [here](https://leetcode.com/problemset/all/) and complete the code and take screenshot of working solution.
 3. After completion create a PR on this repository.
+4. Add your Name in Contributors.md
-4. We'll check your screenshots if its correct and is able to be merged.
+5. We'll check your screenshots if its correct and is able to be merged.
-5. Congrats!
+6. Congrats!
 That's it.
 Happy HacktoberFest!!!

 Celebrate Open Source Contribution!